tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Flosstradamus

+### Q: Which artist's studio was known as 'The Factory'?
+- **Correct Answer:** Andy Warhol
+- Roy Lichtenstein
+- David Hockney
+- Peter Blake

 ### Q: Which artist's style was to use small different colored dots to create a picture?
 - **Correct Answer:** Georges Seurat
 - Paul Cézanne
 - Vincent Van Gogh
 - Henri Rousseau

-### Q: Which artistôrsquo;s studio was known as 'The Factory'?
-- **Correct Answer:** Andy Warhol
-- Roy Lichtenstein
-- David Hockney
-- Peter Blake

 ### Q: Which Audi does not use Haldex based all wheel drive system?